entropyxyz/entropy-docs/docs/guides/deploy-a-program.md

 ## Troubleshooting

 **No such file or directory**: this indicates that you have given the CLI a path to a `.wasm` file that either does not exist or the CLI does not have permission to read from.
 Confirm that the path is correct and that the CLI has permission to read from that file.
-An easy way to do this is to move the `.wasm` program file into the same directory from which you are running the `yarn start` command.